caneraktas1337/foxssrecon/README.md

 - Improve hidden parameter wordlists
 - Integrate new sources (e.g. more JS crawlers)

-If you find FOxss useful, please:
+If you find FOXss useful, please:

 > ⭐ Star the repo on GitHub — it helps a lot!